horiahermeneanu/graphQL-spring-demo/README.md

 > - Import the data from ***\utils\sql\Data Import.csv***, by following the next steps: https://dev.mysql.com/doc/workbench/en/wb-admin-export-import-table.html

 ## 2. Running the application

+### How to start the application
 Start the application, by running the script ***\utils\start.bat***

+#### How to clean the cached build output
+In Maven based project, many cached output existed in your “target” folder.
+When you want to build your project for deployment, you have to make sure clean all the cached output so that you are always get the latest for deployment.

+To clean your project cached output, please run the script ***\utils\clean.bat***

 ## 3. Explanation of the code step by step
 First, we need to add the dependencies to the project, so that we can use within the Java code.